 Extensively test the localized application: Validate translations, use non western characters as user input and check the functionality for all languages.

 The whole process of localization can take a lot of time.
-Especially if many people from different countries are involved.
+Especially if many people from different countries participate in the process.
 So make sure to plan it properly.
-Remember that every text message you add to the application needs to be translated.
+Remember that every text message you add to the application needs translation.
 Read Full Article here… opens in a new window

-Even in this globalization era, many still underestimate the work involved in getting a software application fully localized and released.
-But once resources are committed, they quickly come to realize that localizing an application is not a simple translation process from one language to another.
+Even in this globalization era, many still underestimate the amount of work involved to get a software application fully localized and released.
+But once you commit the resources, they quickly come to realize that localizing an application is not a simple translation process from one language to another.
 For more info on the localization process, read the following highly recommended write-ups: